Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

 The combined exclusion limit calculations include the full correlation of the systematic uncertainties obtained for individual channels and for each year of data taking.
 Nuisance parameters related to the same underlying effect, such as the uncertainty in the theoretical prediction or the energy scale uncertainty in the final-state objects, are correlated across the different channels.
 Uncertainties common to all input analyses in the combination, such as in the integrated luminosity, pileup, and PDF uncertainties, are assumed to be correlated across all analyses.
 In contrast, all other uncertainties are treated as uncorrelated in the combination, as the analysis channels are assumed to be independent of each other.
 The fit of the inclusive combined signal strength ($\mu$) involves a total of $\approx$600 nuisance parameters.
 More details on the categories that are combined, which are created according to various criteria such as signal-to-background ratios, mass resolutions, and multiplicities of physics objects, are reported in the references to the individual analyses.

 As previously discussed in Section~\ref{sec:SingleVLQ}, in the searches for singly produced \PQT quarks, the analyses are designed using different decay width approximations, including NWA and relative width approximations of 10, 20, and 30\%.
-In case of the NWA, the combination of searches for single \PQT quark production in the \Htogg~\cite{B2G-21-007}, \PZ/\Htobb~\cite{B2G-19-001}, and $\PZ\to\nunu$~\cite{B2G-19-004} channels, using the full Run-2 data set, could potentially result in the most stringent exclusion limits on the \PQT quark mass.
+In case of the NWA, the combination of searches for single \PQT quark production in the \Htogg~\cite{B2G-21-007}, \PZ/\Htobb~\cite{B2G-19-001}, and $\PZ\to\nunu$~\cite{B2G-19-004} channels, using the full Run 2 data set, could potentially result in the most stringent exclusion limits on the \PQT quark mass.
 For the other width approximation scenarios, no combination is carried out and the existing analysis in the $\PZ\to\nunu$ channel provides the most stringent exclusion to date.
 Figure~\ref{fig:limitSingleTcombo} shows the cross section exclusion limit as a function of the \PQT quark mass under the NWA, compared to theory predictions corresponding to width scenarios with $\GoM=1$ and 5\%.
 Figure~\ref{fig:summarySingleTcombo} illustrates the most stringent \PQT quark mass exclusion under various width approximations.
 Assuming a relative decay width of $\GoM=5$, 10, 20, and 30\%, the EW production of a singlet \PQT quark is excluded up to a mass of 1.20, 1.06, 1.25, and 1.36\TeV, respectively, at 95\% \CL.
+In the following section, we discuss how these limits translate to constraints on the coupling strength.